P0172 Code Explained (System Too Rich Bank 1)

 • Sluggish or heavy acceleration: Too much fuel can make the engine feel less responsive.

-• Rough idle or uneven running: In some cases this can feel similar to a misfire.
+• Rough idle or uneven running: This can sometimes feel similar to a misfire.
 If the engine is shaking badly, you may also want to check P0300 or P0301 (Cylinder 1 Misfire).

 What P0172 Usually Means